Need some writing inspiration? You’ve come to the right place.

 29. Answer Random Questions from Total Strangers

 Answer questions on Quora.
 Users on Quora ask questions about topics ranging from personal development to health to what Kim Kardashian’s favorite color is.
 Other users on Quora answer these questions.
-Many authors and bloggers use Quora to practice their writing by answering questions.
+Many authors and bloggers use Quora to gain writing experience by answering questions.
 You’re also allowed to leave links in your Quora responses, and many people drive traffic back to their websites through using Quora.

 30. Get Zen, Then Pen